We’re Back! But Things Are A Little Different…

 - Ask patients to come into the facility alone and not bring spouses or children, unless required for mobility or personal assistance.
 This is important to promote social distancing in treatment rooms and the whole clinic space.

-- Ask patients to have their mask on prior to entry and upon entry into the clinic, ask patients to wash their hands or use the provided hand sanitizer.
+- Ask patients to have their medical mask or cloth face covering on prior to entry and upon entry into the clinic, ask patients to wash their hands or use the provided hand sanitizer.

 SUPPLIES CONSIDERATIONS AND PROCUREMENT